Summerclove/Summerclove/README.md

 this entire thing has gotten too far with your group.

-Those those who are curious to see tne rentry log I have, whisper me, because I have the dates of evidences for this shit dating back from January up until recent as well, I won't hesitate to send the entire thing in Discord because I'm so fucking done.
+To those who are curious to see tne rentry log I have, whisper me, because I have the dates of evidences for this shit dating back from January up until recent as well, I won't hesitate to send the entire thing in Discord because I'm so fucking done.